playfularchitect/Rosetta-Stone-Of-Physics/README.md

 DO NOT hang your skepticism on the wrong hook please.
 Whether or not there is a fancy manifold behind the curtain (there is check theory section please), the raw fact that 19 rational numbers with ≤ 7 digit denominators sit inside every experimental bound to < 1 σ is itself a jaw dropping regularity.

-Theoretical framework (7-dim Calabi–Yau-like manifold + discrete group action) that predicts the 19 rational numbers before any brute force fit.
+Theoretical framework that predicts the 19 rational numbers before any brute force fit.
 The brute force step is merely selecting the minimal integers consistent with that analytic derivation.

 OSF LINK:https://osf.io/56fpm/